SalesTim/tech-hub/src/app/api/reference/Apis/StoreApi.md

 # **getStoreTemplate**
 > Object getStoreTemplate(id)

-Get a store template from the public template store
+Get a store template from the public template store (📡 Anonymous access)

     Get a specific templates from the public [Template Store](https://store.salestim.com).
 Visit the [Template Manifests Repository](https://github.com/SalesTim/template-manifests) for more information.